luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **16 January** (evening) Against Bismarck's opposition, Wilhelm went to the Crown Prince's palace to receive a letter from Prince Frederick and talked to Samwer, who had brought it, 'in a tone quite different from the formal and cold reply drafted by Bismarck and actually sent to Kiel' (Steefel, p160).
 This was the sort of thing that drove him to distraction.

 **17 January** Roon to Perthes: 'The first shot from a cannon tears up all treaties without our having to break them explicitly.'

-18 January Russell asked all signatories of 1852 to 'concert and cooperate' with England to maintain the Treaty and uphold the integrity of the Danish monarchy.
-19 January Gorchakov-Oubril: Britain won't accept the idea of advising Denmark to accept the occupation of Schleswig in return for rejecting Augustenburg in Holstein, because London does not trust German motives.
+**18 January** Russell asked all signatories of 1852 to 'concert and cooperate' with England to maintain the Treaty and uphold the integrity of the Danish monarchy.

+**19 January** Gorchakov-Oubril: Britain won't accept the idea of advising Denmark to accept the occupation of Schleswig in return for rejecting Augustenburg in Holstein, because London does not trust German motives.
 Berlin and Vienna should therefore publicly clarify their commitment to 1852.
 This message crossed with one from Oubril (20th) saying Bismarck was worried that if he did not stay friendly with Napoleon the latter was looking for trouble and would swiftly turn against Prussia.

-20 January The Danish ambassador in London listened to Russell read a letter from Palmerston saying Denmark 'mustn't imagine that for its sake England will wage war with all of Germany'.
+**20 January** The Danish ambassador in London listened to Russell read a letter from Palmerston saying Denmark 'mustn't imagine that for its sake England will wage war with all of Germany'.
 This happened while in London newspapers close to Palmerston (such as the Morning Post) thundered threats.

-20 January Steinberg: Field Marshall Wrangel entered Holstein.
+**20 January** Steinberg: Field Marshall Wrangel entered Holstein.
 Steefel: Wrangel took command of all federal forces on 20th, on 21st their forces entered Holstein.
-20 January (Barry, p89) Meeting called by Wilhelm: 'an immediate and violent dispute between Bismarck and the generals'.
-Bismarck objected to the plan to occupy all Jutland which he thought would frighten the

-Austrians into dropping the adventure.
+**20 January** (Barry, p89) Meeting called by Wilhelm: 'an immediate and violent dispute between Bismarck and the generals'. *Bismarck objected to the plan to occupy all Jutland which he thought would frighten the Austrians into dropping the adventure*.
 Roon and Wilhelm supported Moltke's plan and Roon was happy to pressure the Austrians.
 Bismarck threatened to resign, Roon looked for a compromise.
 (This meeting seems to be nowhere in OP, Gall, JS, Wawro.
 GC discuses p183: Roon disagreed with Bismarck but when he realised the latter would resign he urgently sought and found a compromise with instructions on Jutland removed from orders to Wrangel.)

-**21 January**, to Roon: 'I have the premonition that the cause of the Crown against the revolution is lost, for the heart of the king is in the other camp and his confidence rests more with his opponents than with his servants...
-I have not slept a wink this night and feel miserable, and don't really know what to tell these people, who will for sure refuse to vote credits, when it as good as clear that HM, in spite of the danger of breaking with Europe and to suffer a worse Olmütz, will give way to democracy and the Wurzburger [the medium states] in order to establish Augustenburg and create a new medium state.'
+**21 January** **to Roon: 'I have the premonition that the cause of the Crown against the revolution is lost, for the heart of the king is in the other camp and his confidence rests more with his opponents than with his servants...
+I have not slept a wink this night and feel miserable, and don't really know what to tell these people, who will for sure refuse to vote credits, when it as good as clear that HM, in spite of the danger of breaking with Europe and to suffer a worse Olmütz, will give way to democracy and the Wurzburger [the medium states] in order to establish Augustenburg and create a new medium state**.'
 (He could see the right path but also how easy for it go wrong.
 He also had to worry about the generals who he could not control.)

 **22 January** Parliament rejected a bill authorising money for Prussia's action supporting the confederate execution against Denmark 275-51.
-Many had mocked Bismarck during the debates in January saying he did not understand what he was doing and was doomed.
-'Politics is not an exact science...
-I really believe, gentlemen, that without exaggeration I understand these matters better', he said: we will get the money somehow and 'I believe you too are no longer stranger to the feeling that it will turn out this way.'
+Many had mocked Bismarck during the debates in January saying he did not understand what he was doing and was doomed. '**Politics is not an exact science...
+I really believe, gentlemen, that without exaggeration I understand these matters better**', he said: we will get the money somehow and 'I believe you too are no longer stranger to the feeling that it will turn out this way.'
 The deputies laughed.
 He attacked them for never supporting Prussian nationalism: 'An open profession of the Prussian interest, of Prussian nationalism is not to be found on your side...
 You reject the glorious traditions of our past for you disavow the ...
 Great Power position of Prussia acquired through heavy sacrifice in the people's blood and property.'
 He lectured them on international relations.
 When one criticised him for giving precedence to the 'European' over the 'German' aspect of the problem, he replied, 'As long as we live in Europe we must place ourselves on the European standpoint.'
 The deputies' real goal was Parliamentary government: you are trying 'to establish the dictatorship of this House ...
 This is a battle for the control of Prussia between the [monarchy] and the Landtag.'
 If the government were to go along with your wishes then 'We should be your ministers — and that is something I hope to God we never come to!'

 OP (p269) is confusing, suggesting some of this happened in December, and that there was another vote before 22/1.
 Cf. 9/12.